shanuv000/vk_blog/docs/dynamic-sitemap-solution.md

 We've implemented a fully dynamic sitemap solution:

-1. **Dynamic Sitemap Generation**: Created a dynamic API route at `pages/sitemap-news.xml.js` that generates the sitemap on-demand
+1. **API Route for Sitemap**: Created an API route at `pages/api/sitemap-news.js` that generates the sitemap on-demand
 2. **Removed Static File**: Removed the static `public/sitemap-news.xml` file to avoid conflicts
 3. **Page Revalidation**: Updated the webhook handler to revalidate only dynamic pages, not static files
 4. **Cache Control**: Added cache control headers to optimize performance

 ### Changes Made

-1. Created `pages/sitemap-news.xml.js` to:
+1. Created `pages/api/sitemap-news.js` to:
    - Generate the sitemap dynamically using the same data source
    - Set appropriate cache control headers
    - Serve the sitemap with the correct content type